Blog

 Canada has grown significantly more cannabis through cultivation than it can sell.
 Although inventory may peak and then begin to decline, this won't alter in 2023.

-Some retail establishments have started to close in several areas, particularly those with oversaturated metropolitan markets.
+Some retail establishments have started to close in several areas, particularly those with over saturated metropolitan markets.

 Retail consolidation and closures will continue even if there are more shop openings elsewhere.
 As a result, stores should make a profit.
-Credit card processing for cannabis in the United States is made possible thanks for Sprout Processing.
+Credit card processing for cannabis in the United States is made possible thanks to Sprout Processing.

-9. Organizing initiatives will be a sustained success
+9. Organizing initiatives will be a sustained success.

 The cannabis sector will keep becoming more unionized.